 Iranian journalist Kasra Nouri is serving a 12-year sentence on anti-state charges in Adel-Abad Prison near the central city of Shiraz.
 He was arrested in February 2018 while covering religious protests for the Majzooban-e-Noor website, which covers news about the Gonabadi Dervishes, a Sufi splinter group.
-Despite multiple requests for furlough from Nouri, his family, and his lawyer, he was not granted any temporary release during the coronavirus outbreak.

 Iranian security forces arrested Nouri while he was covering the violent dispersal of religious protests in Tehran on February 19, 2018, according to his outlet Majzooban-e-Noor and the New York-based Center for Human Rights in Iran (CHRI).